Thank you for your interest in strengthening Iowa families. We’re so glad you’re here!

 Children in foster care come from all backgrounds.
 They range in age from infants to age 18.
 Many have siblings in foster care with them.
 Most have experienced abuse or neglect.

-Foster care is meant to be temporary, and as short-term as possible.
+Foster care in Iowa is meant to be temporary, and as short-term as possible.
 Foster parents must balance the emotional journey of caring for a child, while working with the team to help with the likely return to their birth family.
 It can be joyful, exhausting, and extraordinarily rewarding.

 How to Get Started

 There are three paths you can take moving forward – you don’t have to choose yet because the process is the same for all three.
 We’ll help you choose what’s right for your family as you go along.
 You can:

 2: Become licensed for foster care and approved for adoption

 You may have questions about becoming licensed.
 Follow the steps below so you can get started on your journey, stress-free!

 We’ll follow up with you by email, letter, or phone to connect you with LSI staff in your area.
 You do NOT need to fill out an Inquiry Form before attending an Information Session!
 Anyone interested in foster parenting is welcome to attend and learn more.